 Advertisement

-This is an exciting addition to the neighborhood.
-Friend of a Farmer currently has one location in Gramercy at 77 Irving Plaza.
+This will be Friend of a Farmer’s second location, complimenting its original at 77 Irving Plaza in Gramercy.
 In a 1998 write-up by the New York Times, the author described the eatery as a brunch “hot spot” before quoting a patron: “Lara Shriftman, a public relations executive, [who] said she gravitates toward Friend of a Farmer because it feels ‘very country, earthy.’”

-The restaurant is known for its rustic decor — “unlike anything really in Manhattan” says co-owner Weston Morabito — though we’re not sure what the inside of the UWS outpost will look like.
+The restaurant has long been known for its rustic decor — “unlike anything really in Manhattan” says co-owner Weston Morabito – and based on the snapshot above, it looks like they’ll be staying with that theme uptown.

 “I think we just take a lot of pride in the ingredients we are bringing in,” says fellow co-owner Taylor Morabito, Weston’s brother.
 “Our dishes aren’t extravagant, it’s just simple fresh ingredients and care and I think that’s what elevates us above the other competitors.”